-Another year, another summer and that means the festival season is underway!
-Due to work I can’t get to as many as I’d like but I have been able to get to the Mitama festival at Yasukuni shrine.
-I was a better prepared for it this time and so I enjoyed it a lot more than I did in 2016.
+Another year, another summer and that meant the festival season was underway!
+Due to work I can’t get to as many as I’d like but I in 2017 I was able to get to the Mitama festival at Yasukuni shrine.
+I was better prepared for it this time and so enjoyed it a lot more than in 2016.
 If you don’t know anything about the festival, it is dedicated to those who died defending Japan and is held in their honour.
-Yes, I know, for many people that the shrine is quite controversial but the festival really is one of those events that should be visited at least once in your lifetime.
+Yes, I know, for many people that the shrine is quite controversial but the festival really is one of those events that should be visited at least once in a lifetime.

 At night, the area comes alive when the 30,000 lanterns stacked as many as ten high, are turned on and light both sides of the road from the main entrance up to the main gate and an omikoshi (portable shrine) appears.
 The shrine is big and weighs about 1000kg.
 It is carried by men and women up the main road to the shrine bouncing it up and down on their shoulders and occasionally spinning it around all the while surrounded by an enormous crowd of people cheering them on as well as wanting to get pictures of the event.
 And being the twenty-first century, everyone wants their pictures so sometimes it is like you are in an ocean of mobile phones.